simon-wh/66-Days/Portfolio A/Development Testing.md

-Development Testing
+# Development Testing

-Select a core function/component of the system, providing a short justification of why you have selected that particular element.
-This would typically be a crucial method at the heart of the system.
-Draw up a table detailing the test cases used to fully and comprehensively test that function/component.
-We are looking for specific input and output data values.
-You should aim to provide as complete testing coverage as possible of that core component.
-This section must not exceed a single sheet of A4 – we are more interested in quality than quantity !
+> With reference to the architecture diagram in the previous section, describe your test strategy for each component.
+For example, unit test and integration tests on back and front end.
+>
+> List testing frameworks you will use to develop those tests.
+>
+> Describe challenges that affect the testability of the components and what you will do to overcome these.
+>
+> This section must not exceed a single sheet of A4.